 Australia’s High Court hears what may be Pell’s last appeal

-The most senior Catholic to be convicted of child sex abuse took his appeal to Australia’s highest court in potentially his last bid to clear his name
+The most senior Catholic to be convicted of child sex abuse has taken his appeal to Australia’s highest court in potentially his last bid to clear his name

 Leave a Reply